cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

-An Authenticated Encryption with Associated Data (AEAD) algorithm provides confidentiality and integrity. {{!RFC5116}} specifies an AEAD as a function with four inputs -- secret key, nonce, plaintext, associated data (of which plaintext and associated data can optionally be zero-length) -- that produces ciphertext output and an error code indicating success or failure.
+An Authenticated Encryption with Associated Data (AEAD) algorithm provides confidentiality and integrity. {{!RFC5116}} specifies an AEAD as a function with four inputs -- secret key, nonce, plaintext, associated data (of which nonce, plaintext, and associated data can optionally be zero-length) -- that produces ciphertext output and an error code indicating success or failure.
 The ciphertext is typically composed of the encrypted plaintext bytes and an authentication tag.